louietsai/CarND-LaneLines-P1/writeup_template.md

-One potential shortcoming would be related parameters for hough transformation. sometimes the left and right lanes will connect together
+One potential shortcoming would be related parameters for hough transformation. sometimes the left and right lanes will connect together the other is that I don't have two solid line from the start of the road to the end of the road.

 ### 3. Suggest possible improvements to your pipeline

 1. improve both step4 and step 5. maybe to some dynamic polygon decision according to current road condition.
+2. try on Extrapolation algorithm